srid/srid/free/Your own best friend.md

 > [!quote] [Vineeto's SC with Gary](http://www.actualfreedom.com.au/actualism/vineeto/list-af/gary-g.htm)
 >
 > VINEETO: By getting rid of my own complaints, boredom, annoyance and irritation I succeeded in ==**enjoying my own company**== and I increasingly became aware that I like my fellow human beings.
-With this liking comes hand-in-glove an appreciation of my fellow human beings and an admiration of the astounding human ingenuity and caring in many fields of science, engineering, health and safety.
+With this liking comes hand-in-glove an [[Appreciation|appreciation]] of my fellow human beings and an admiration of the astounding human ingenuity and caring in many fields of science, engineering, health and safety.
 >
 > One thing that played a major part in my increasingly liking [[living in the world as it is with people as they are|people-as-they-are]] was the acknowledgement of my own [[malice]] and [[sorrow]], that I recognized it as being due to the human condition and that I understood that everybody, through no fault of their own, is born into the same human condition.
 I then put this intellectual understanding into daily practice whenever I interacted directly with people, read or heard of other people or read or heard of other people’s views of other people.
 >